SergiyKolesnikov/k8s-kafka-local-dev/README.md

 # Kubernetes (K8s) and Kafka Local Dev Environment

-This is a local K8s dev environment with Kafka and several additional infrastructure services (such as an AWS S3 compatible object storage service MinIO).
+This is a local K8s dev environment with Kafka and several additional infrastructure services (such as, an AWS S3 compatible object-storage service MinIO).
 It is meant for learning and experimenting with K8s and Kafka.

 After setting up and running the environment, you will get a K8s and Kafka